 An FMCSA employee who is decertified may request recertification.
 The request must be made to the employee's supervisor.
 Before granting a recertification request, it is the responsibility of the supervisor to determine that the employee has satisfactorily completed the recertification requirements.
 Recertification is only necessary in the functional area in which the employee was decertified.
-For example, if an employee was decertified in conducting investigations because he or she did not complete the required minimum of 6 investigations, but the employee did successfully complete the requirements to maintain Level 1 driver/vehicle inspection certifications.
+For example, if an employee was decertified in conducting investigations because he or she did not complete the required minimum of 6 investigations, but the employee did successfully complete the requirements to maintain Level 1 driver/vehicle inspection certification, the employee would only be required to be recertified to conduct investigations.